pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigrationTo1.11.md

   }
 ```

-That locks the entire unit of work of reading the current count, incrementing it, and storing
+This locks the entire unit of work of reading the current count, incrementing it, and storing it
-it back in the reference.
+back in the reference.

 Technically it is still possible to write code that has race conditions, such as this silly example: